ros-industrial/industrial_training/gh_pages/_source/session7/ROS2-Basics.md

    ```bash
    rosdep install -i --from-paths src
    ```
 1. Build with colcon: `colcon build`.
-Keep in mind that this will create colcon build, install, and log folders whereever it's run so you will likely want to run this from the workspace root directory!
+Keep in mind that this will create colcon build, install, and log folders where it's run so you will likely want to run this from the workspace root directory!

 1. Inspect build packages
    ```